Saintis/Overheal/README.md

 Overheal analysis of WoW Classic combatlogs.

-The two scripts look at the same data and process it similarly.
+Two scripts look at the same data and process it similarly.

 `overheal_table.py` outputs a list of spells used, and overheal frequency.